Tuesday, November 06, 2007

 This movie came out a couple years ago in Japan, and apparently was a huge hit (although it flew below my radar).
 But this week the much anticipated sequel is coming out, and the posters and hype are everywhere.

-Shoko said everyone at her job was talking about how wonderful this movie, so she borrowed the DVD from one of her co-workers and wanted to watch it last night.
+Shoko said everyone at her job was talking about how wonderful this movie is, so she borrowed the DVD from one of her co-workers and wanted to watch it last night.
 Fortunately it turns out the DVD version has English subtitles, which made it easier for me to follow.

 There's a lot of old Japanese 1950s pop songs in the background, which I enjoyed as a fan of Japanese oldies.

-And throughout the movie many landmark events of the 1950s are shown: the first TV on the block, and all the excitement it causes, the first taste of coca-cola, the first refrigerator.
+And throughout the movie, many landmark events of the 1950s in Japan are shown: the first TV on the block, and all the excitement it causes, the first taste of Coca-Cola, the first refrigerator.
 (Even in the United States it is amazing to think how much life has changed in the past 50 years, but that's nothing compared to Japan which went from a 3rd world style of living after the war to the economic powerhouse in the 1980s.
 And underwent extensive Westernization at the same time.)

 As with a lot of Japanese films, there's a bit of overacting in this movie.
 But when the director remembers to tone things down a notch, the film has a great subtle sense of comedy as well.

-This is however primarily a Japanese drama, and Japanese drama's are famous for their sappiness.
+This movie is, however, primarily a Japanese drama, and Japanese dramas are famous for their sappiness.
 If you thought Hollywood could be sappy, it's got nothing on the Japanese film industry.

 The first hour of the movie is spent setting everything up.
-Once all the characters are in position, the second hour is just one tear jerking scene after another.
-There was a soundtrack consisting of a soft piano and a violin chorus which would repeatedly start up, get louder and louder toward the climax, fade away, and then start up again in the next scene.
+Then, once all the characters are in position, the second hour is just one tear jerking scene after another.
+There was a soundtrack consisting of a soft piano and a violin chorus which would repeatedly start up, get louder and louder toward the emotional climax of each scene, then fade away, only to start up again in the next scene.

 I'll admit I got a little misty eyed at points.
 It would take someone with a heart of stone to sit through this movie totally unmoved.
 But I felt manipulated afterwards.